Irys-xyz/Bounties/WalletConnect-Integration.md

 ## **Introduction**

-As of today - you can now store data on Arweave using Matic tokens!
+As of today - you can now store data on Arweave using MATIC tokens!

+This is a co-funded grant from Bundlr, Arweave and Polygon to build support for this new capability into Polygon's wallet infrastructure.
+Once complete, the library pursuant from this grant will allow end-users of Polygon apps to easily sign Arweave data storage transactions from their wallets, and have them mined into the Arweave network via Bundlr.

 At Bundlr we firmly believe that the future of the new web is cross-chain.
 We want to help make this a reality, so we’re rewarding developers like yourself for building out some key infrastructure.